-If you're looking for the best small business printers of 2020, then you've come to the right place, as in this guide, we've listed the printers for small - yet growing - businesses.
+If you're looking for the best small business printers, then you've come to the right place.
+On this page we've listed the best printers currently available on the market for small businesses, including links to in-depth reviews for each product.

-It should also be able to scale as your business grows as well, so it can cope with the growing demands of your office.
+The best small business printers, be they all in one (AIO) and multi function printers (MFPs) for SoHo and SMBs should also be able to scale as your business grows as well, and can keep up with the increasing demands of your office.

-It should also find the right balance between affordability, features and performance.
+It should also find the right balance between affordability, features and performance without needing to drop to the best cheap printer level.
 You want something that doesn't cost a lot to buy or run, but you don't want it to sacrifice quality, speed and extra features either.

 The best small business printers should also be economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.